jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2o-article-3.md

-+++
+---
+title: "Taxes on Necessities"
+heading: "Part 2o, Article 2"
+date: 2020-12-03
+image: "/covers/wn.jpg"
-title=  "Taxes on Necessities" heading=  "Part 2, Article 3" description=  "In Great Britain, the principal taxes on necessities are those on salt, leather, soap, and candles" date=  2015-01-15 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2n-article-3" linkbtext=  "Part 2n" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2p-article-4" linkftext=  "Part 2p"
+description: "In Great Britain, the principal taxes on necessities are those on salt, leather, soap, and candles"
-# heading=  part-2o-article-3
-icon=  "/icons/smith.png"
+icon: "/icons/smith.png"
-+++
+author: Adam Smith
+---

 {{< s v="155" >}} In Great Britain, the principal taxes on necessities are those on salt, leather, soap, and candles.